 Jim Layton is currently retired from a successful career of 35 years in music education bringing the thrill of band music to over 7000 children.
 With his bachelor’s degree from Florida State University, he began his career in Heard County, Georgia in 1973 where he taught band from 3rd grade through 12th grade.
 After returning to FSU and earning a Masters of Music Education in 1975, Layton spent the next 34 years here in Clay County at Lakeside Middle/Jr. High School teaching band to 6-9th graders.
 During those years, bands under his direction earned superior or excellent ratings, best in class, 1st or 2nd place and espirit de corp awards in Florida, Georgia, Tennessee, and Virginia.

-He is a life member of Florida Bandmaster’s Association and Music Educators Association for which he serves as an adjudicator in Florida for band festivals and solo and ensemble festivals.
-In addition, Layton served as the Clay County Honor Band coordinator for ten years tripling the student participation involving junior and senior high school students.
+He is a life member of Florida Bandmaster’s Association and Music Educators Association and has served as an adjudicator in Florida for band festivals and solo and ensemble festivals.
+In addition, during his tenure with Clay County Schools, Layton served as the Clay County Honor Band coordinator for ten years tripling the student participation involving junior and senior high school students.

 After graduation from High School Burk went to the University of Arizona in Tucson, Arizona to study architecture.
 While there he played in local and regional bands and mentored High School instrumental music students in the Tucson School System.